jorexdeveloper/termux-nethunter/README.md

 ## Launch & set up

-After successful installation, we need to launch the system and make a few set ups.
+After successful installation, you need to launch the system and make a few set ups.

 ### How to launch